About

 Renata V. — Principal, metallurgy

 Thirty-one years in steel.
-Came up through a structural fab shop, went back for the degree later.
-Runs the hardness rig and edits the Quarterly.
-Opinions about preheat are vigorous.
+Came up through a structural fab shop running flux-core on bridge girders, went back for the metallurgy degree in her thirties when her shoulder gave out.
+Runs the hardness rig, edits the Quarterly, sits for the depositions.
+Opinions about preheat are vigorous and have been known to fill an elevator.

 Dell H. — Welding engineer

-Still certified on stick, MIG, TIG, and flux-core.
+Still certified on SMAW, GMAW, GTAW, and FCAW — renewed every three years on his own dime because he thinks an engineer who can't strike an arc has no business writing procedures.
 Writes most of the field-notes columns.
-Keeps the sectioning saw aligned, which is more than anyone else here can say.
+Keeps the Struers Accutom-100 aligned, which is more than anyone else here can say.

 Pris K. — Bench technician

 Runs the mounts, polishes, and etches.
-Nobody gets better grain contrast on a 4140 sample.
-Joined us in 2017 out of a community college materials program.
+Nobody on this side of the Mississippi gets better grain contrast on a 4140 sample.
+Joined us in 2017 out of a community college materials program in Rochester.
+Teaches the Tuesday-evening etching workshop when a local shop sends an apprentice through.

 Margo — Shop dog